iruka-/UEFI_Basic64/README.md

 Remove now unneeded functions and files

 Add PEEK/POKE support for pointers, arrays, and strings.
 Add 8-bit PEEK/POKES as well as possibly 16 bit.
 POKE and PEEK both work (Peek needs parantheses with spacing, such as PEEK( 1000 ), same with the ABS() function).
 I added the actual POKE functionality.
-Ocassionally when I poke I get a "How?" message.
+Changing the data type of the "address" from unsigned char* to int in the POKE code helped get rid of the "How" errors, which seemed to be caused by the signedness.
+Values are stored as 8-bit unsigned, for example running POKE 6000, -5 and them PRINT PEEK( 6000 ) prints out "251".
+Changing the PEEK data type to signed char works but it doesn't work trying to store 16 bit numbers with the conventional method.

+Add printing char function, so it can read from PEEKed memory

+Add error codes, not so terse (more than "What?" or "How?"), use __LINE__

+Add example programs